Btec results day 2024: what to expect

-Btec results are often officially released to schools and colleges the day before A-level results but students may only able be given them on the same day as A-levels – although, even in regular years, some could also be given to students from July onwards.
+Your school or college normally receive Btec results the day before A-level results come out, but students may only be given them on the same day as A-levels.

-Btec students will also already know some of their individual unit grades from completed units.
+Btec students will also already know some individual unit grades from completed units.

 Your school or college should be able to let you know when and how you’ll be able to pick up your Btec results.
 You might have to get them in person, or they could be sent to you in the post or by email.